 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is outwith the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
-The property was occupied, fully furnished and all floors were covered.
-Consequently, my inspection of the flooring and other elements was restricted.
+The property was unoccupied, but furnished and floors were covered.